eclipse-thingweb/playground/playground-cli/README.md

 297 out of 349 assertions of the TD specification can be tested with this tool.

 This tool checks which assertions are satisfied by a given Thing Description(s).
-The assertions are modeled as JSON Schema or as scripts.
-'AssertionTester/Assertions' has the JSON Schema assertions.
+The assertions are modeled as JSON Schema or as scripts. 'playground-assertions/assertions' has the JSON Schema assertions.
 To use this tool from the root directory of the repository:

-* Change to AssertionTester directory
+* Change to playground directory
 * Run npm install
 * For single TD: Run 'npm run-script testTD an_example_TD_location'.
 E.g. 'npm run-script testTD ../WebContent/Examples/Valid/JsonLdThing.json'
   * You can specify the output location and filename in an argument that comes after the input, e.g. npm run-script testTD inputTD.json outputResult.csv